-The Misssouri University of Science and Technology compliance program encompases faculty, staff, and students who engage in research as well as many administrative components.
+The Missouri University of Science and Technology compliance program encompasses faculty, staff, and students who engage in research as well as many administrative components.
 The Office of Sponsored Programs serves as the coordinating compliance office for externally funded research and sponsored projects.
 It is the responsibility of the Office of Sponsored Programs (OSP) to provide the interface between the various components to ensure research is conducted with integrity and in compliance with all applicable regulations.

 Compliance by individuals with policies is critical to institutional accountability.
 Policy compliance at Missouri S&T may be addressed through many avenues.
 To manage compliance within the following areas, four campus committees were created which can be reached through the following links.

 Forms - includes application for animal work, requests for technical services and room requests in the Animal Research Facility, animal care handbook.

 Training - qualifications and guidelines for using research animals, how to request facility access, and grant proposal information.

 Website - information about the Institutional Animal Care and Use Committee and how to report concerns about animal care.